rebelsky/csc207b/_prelim/prelim29.md

 #### Extra credit (Misc)

+* **Tonight**: Prairie Burn, Grimes Farm, tonight at 7:30ish.
+See Facebook events and random email.
 * Participate in Kinetic Sculpture Competition: Saturday the 27th
     * <https://bit.ly/kineticsculpture19>
     * You'll need to build your sculpture in advance